PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 </table>
 </div>

-**Cohorts:** In PostHog, [the cohorts tool](/manual/cohorts) enables you to easily create lists of users who have something in common — such as a behaviour, event, or property.
-Once you have this list, you can export it from PostHog, or use it within your insights.
-LogRocket doesn’t offer the ability to create such cohorts, although filters can be applied to charts.

- **Correlation analysis:** This feature enables you to [automatically find correlated events or properties](/manual/correlation) which affect the conversion rate of users within a funnel.
+- **Correlation analysis:** This feature enables you to [automatically find correlated events or properties](/manual/correlation) which affect the conversion rate of users within a funnel.
 LogRocket doesn’t offer any such automated correlation discovery, meaning users must search for correlating factors manually and without assistance.

-**Query editor:** LogRocket doesn’t currently support any way for users to interrogate data directly, either through SQL or other, abstracted query language.
+- **Query editor:** LogRocket doesn’t currently support any way for users to interrogate data directly, either through SQL or other, abstracted query language.
 PostHog also doesn’t offer SQL queries…but [we’re actively working on it](/roadmap).

 ### Session recording